jachang820/blog.jacha.dev/src/content/blog/dev-blog/00-code-block-reference.md

 ### Diff

-Diff transformers are imported from [Shiki transformers](https://github.com/shikijs/shiki/blob/main/packages/transformers/src/transformers/notation-diff.ts).
+Diff transformers are inspired from [Shiki transformers](https://github.com/shikijs/shiki/blob/main/packages/transformers/src/transformers/notation-diff.ts).
 Adding `[!code ++]` and `[!code --]` in comments at the end of a line gives the line some additional classes, which are used to highlight them and prefix them with "++" and "--" respectively, specifying them as changes from an original code.
+The remove diff lines do not count toward the line number.

 ````markdown
 ```typescript